Leasehold and commonhold reform

 The Government’s National Disability Strategy (July 2021) promised new DFG guidance for authorities in England.
 This was published in March 2022 with the aim of helping authorities deliver DFGs effectively and efficiently.

-The social care White Paper, People at the Heart of Care: adult social care reform (updated March 2022) promised several developments including an increase to the maximum grant limit; potential changes to the DFG means test; a review of how DFG funding is allocated; and a new fund for minor repairs and changes.
+The social care white paper, People at the Heart of Care: adult social care reform (updated March 2022) promised several developments including an increase to the maximum grant limit; potential changes to the DFG means test; a review of how DFG funding is allocated; and funding for a new service for minor repairs and changes.
 Consultation on these matters was expected in 2022 but is still outstanding.

 The lack of a requirement to build new homes to lifetime home standards is identified as a contributing factor to growing demand for adaptations.